Skip to content

 # Run directly with dub

-dub run --single libs/core-cli/examples/prettyprint.d
+dub run --single libs/base/examples/logger.d

 # Or make executable and run